pjsamuel3/fudgefacts/site/content/post/day-1.md

 ---
-title: 'Day 1 '
+title: Day 2
-date: 2020-03-28T08:21:51.552Z
+date: 2020-03-29T04:22:51.552Z
-description: Getting the chickens
+description: Getting up early to look for eggs
-image: img/20200328_153618.jpg
+image: img/20200329_072200.jpg
 ---
-Today we went and picked up our chickens from Eggchange.no.
-It was quite a long drive and through lots of tunnels but it was fun pulling a trailer with a hen house on the back
+We got up reeeeeeeeally early today to go and search for our first eggs.
+Unfortunately the chickens are still settling in to their new home and probably feel they are not ready for delivering their first batch of eggs for us.
+Maybe tomorrow :o)